madalina/documentation-portfolio/REST-documentation.md

 | 413 | Request entity too large | The uploaded sound file was longer than 5 minutes.|

-## 2. Snippets from an API for sharing and printing photos
+## 2. Snippets of reference documentation from an API for sharing and printing photos

-#### 2.1.
-Document methods and URLs for API requests
-Document the method and URL of API requests for creating an online photo album.
 Here's the information from the development team:

+#### 1. Document the methods and URL of API requests for managing an online photo album
 - The server location is https://phantasticfoto.com/api/v1/
 - The resource name is album.
 - An album is a collection of images.